robfromnewground/elevenlabs-mcp/README.md

 }
 ```

-3. Restart Claude Desktop
+3. Restart the MCP client.

 That's it!
-Claude can now interact with Eleven Labs through these tools:
+Your MCP client can now interact with Eleven Labs through these tools:

 - `text_to_speech`: Convert text to speech using a specified voice
-- `list_voices`: Get a list of all available voices
 - `voice_clone`: Clone a voice using provided audio files
 - `speech_to_text`: Transcribe speech from an audio file
 - `text_to_sound_effects`: Generate sound effects from text descriptions
 - `isolate_audio`: Isolate audio from a file
 - `check_subscription`: Check your Eleven Labs subscription status
+- `list_voices`: Get a list of all available voices

 ## Example Usage